georgeflanagin/jupyter/README.md

 ### Examples

-`run_jupyter medium` Run a notebook as your currently logged in user for one hour, no GPUs.
+`run_jupyter medium gflanagi` Run a notebook as gflanagi for one hour on the medium partition, no GPUs.

 `run_jupyter basic xx8ur` Run a notebook as `xx8ur` on the basic partition for one hour.